markjprice/web-dev-ai/docs/local-models.md

 - Use local models for speed, privacy, and routine tasks like writing small functions, explaining syntax, generating boilerplate, refactoring a single file, and writing tests

 > **Good practice**: If the task requires judgment, not just generation, use a cloud model.

+# Interesting Reddit posts about local models

+I currently own a MacBook Pro M1 Max 64GB unified memory.
+So I was interested to read a recent Reddit post by a local model user with the same machine.

+> *Currently run Qwen3.6 and Gemma4-26b (both 8bits) on M1Max 64GB via oMLX.
+This setup is enough for me to write scripts for data analytic tasks (what I use Sonnet 4.6 for).
+Low key the quality of these models are good enough that I’m quickly transitioning to a stage where I don’t even need the Claude pro sub anymore.
+Obviously it’s not even half as quick as Claude but the fact that I’m not limited by Claude downtime is more than enough to help me have a better workflow.*

+Another Reddit post talked about the practical differences between local and cloud models.

+> *Rate limits kill momentum.
+When you're in the zone and Claude cuts you off mid-thought, that context switch is brutal.
+A local model that's 80% as smart but available 24/7 with zero limits lets you iterate way faster on the straightforward stuff.
+Save your Claude tokens for the hard problems - architecture decisions, complex debugging, novel algorithm design.*
+> Practical setup that works:
+> - Local model (Qwen 32B via MLX) for rapid iteration - unlimited, instant, private
+> - Claude Pro for the 20% that needs genuine reasoning
+> - This isn't either/or.
+Use both.
+Route the easy stuff local, escalate the hard stuff to cloud
+>
+> *One thing nobody tells you: The intelligence gap closes fast when you can iterate without limits.
+A "dumber" model you can run 50 times costs nothing vs a smarter model you can run 5 times before hitting a wall.
+Quantity of iterations often beats quality of individual responses for coding.*

+And one more:

+> *The local LLM needs more curating and structuring.
+The cloud API models were better 3 months ago.
+They have all degraded severely with increased demand.
+Meanwhile the local 31B from Gemma 4 family is insanely good.
+I have 4 variants from huggingface.
+Coding, creative writing partner, daily chat, and visual screener.
+I make games and software for me and my clients and my family.
+3090 24GB with 192gb RAM*